barn2plugins/posts-data-table/readme.txt

 == Changelog ==

-= 1.3.2 =
+= 1.3.3 =
-Release date 13 August 2020
+Release date 12 September 2020

- * Tested up to WordPress 5.5.
- * Fixed a bug when an invalid column was used in the plugin settings or shortcode.
- * Minor code improvements.
+ * Renamed 'category' column to 'categories' for consistency with Pro version (backwards compatibility maintained).

 See changelog.txt for more details.